John Ferraro: Appointment and elections

-See also List of Los Angeles Municipal election returns, 1967 and after

 Supported by Mayor Sam Yorty and seen as a "product of the old guard of conservative if nominally Democratic politicians who used to dominate local politics," he was appointed in May 1966 from among thirteen applicants to represent Los Angeles City Council District 4 after the death of incumbent Harold A. Henry.
 Because of his height, when he took office carpenters had to remove a drawer from his desk so that his legs could fit under it.